zendframework/zf2-documentation/docs/languages/en/modules/zend.input-filter.intro.rst

 be composed with at least 8 characters.
 If the input data are not valid, we report the list of invalid input using the ``getInvalidInput()`` method.

-You can add one or more validators to each input using the ``addValidator()`` method for each validator.
+You can add one or more validators to each input using the ``attach()`` method for each validator.
 It is also possible to specify a "validation group", a subset of the data to be validated; this may be done using the ``setValidationGroup()`` method.
 You can specify the list of the input names as an array or as individual parameters.